-Hero of Sparta for iPhone review
+Hero of Sparta full review

 Hero of Sparta is a hack-and-slash action game from developers Gameloft.
 Already generating a lot of buzz, this highly acclaimed 3-D Grecian epic lives up to the hype and sets a new bar for graphics and gameplay on the iPhone platform.